Photon-HDF5/photon-hdf5/docs/phdata.rst

 ^^^^^^^^^^^^^^^^^

-The optional **/photon_data/measurement_specs** group contains additional information that allows to correctly interpret the data for each specific type of measurement.
+The optional **/photon_data/measurement_specs** group contains additional information that allows to unambiguously interpret the data for each specific type of measurement.
 This group is optional, but if present it must be complete.

-- **measurement_type**: (string) "smFRET", "smFRET-usALEX", etc...
+- **measurement_type**: (string) the type of the measurements.
+Valid names
+  are:
+  - "smFRET" (1 excitation color, 2 detection colors)
+  - "smFRET-usALEX" (2 excitation colors, 2 detection colors)
+  - "smFRET-usALEX-3c" (3 excitation colors, 3 detection colors)
+  - "smFRET-nsALEX" (2 excitation colors, 2 detection colors)

+  New names can be created for different kind of measurements and we encourage users to submit new names requests.

+The field *measurement_type* represents the name of the specific measurement that is saved into the file.
+It is an important field that allows the sofware library that reads and saves Photon-HDF5 files to perform strict consistency checks.
+In fact, each *measurement_type*, has an associated set of mandatory fields that must be present to assure the all the information needed to unambiguously interpret the data is present.
+For example, for a 2-color smFRET measurement the software can check if the specification of which detector represents the donor or acceptor channel is present.
+If not present, it can throw and error or warn the user so that this important information can be added before saving the file.
+This prevents the accidental creation of incomplete or inconsistent files.

-For us-ALEX, 2, 3 or N colors
+For us-ALEX, 2, 3 or N colors:

 - **alex_period**

-For ns-ALEX (or lifetime with no alternation)
+For ns-ALEX (or lifetime with no alternation):

 - **laser_pulse_rate**

-For 2-color (or more) us-ALEX and ns-ALEX (optional)
+For 2-color (or more) us-ALEX and ns-ALEX (optional):

 - **alex_period_spectral_ch1**
 - **alex_period_spectral_ch2**